$p$-adic hypergeometric function related with $p$-adic multiple polylogarithms: -adic case

 \section{$p$-adic case}

-Let $p$ be a prime.
 We will introduce the $p$-adic hypergeometric function by a $p$-adic analogue of \eqref{eq:HG=11}.
-By exploiting a $p$-adic analogue of \eqref{eq: expansion of HG}, we perform its analytic prolongation residue-wise and show the $p$-adic analogue of Gauss hypergeometric theorem.
+By exploiting a $p$-adic analogue of \eqref{eq: expansion of HG}, we perform its analytic prolongation residue-wise and establish a $p$-adic analogue of Gauss hypergeometric theorem.
+These results are then applied to prove Theorems \ref{thm:main_result} and \ref{thm:extended_convergence}.